LA Eats: Thai Street Food in Los Angeles

 Fried Pig’s Tail is an absolute must-try.
 Don’t let the name turn you away.
 If you like crispy fried chicken with Thai flavors and a layer of flavorful fat for the ultimate indulgence, then you have to try this.
 The citrusy garlic fish sauce that comes with the fried pig’s tail makes this dish one of the most exotic and unique dishes in Asian cuisines, not just Thai food.

 The Fried Pig’s Tail and XO Beef are only available at their West Hollywood location which is where I prefer to go because this is the only location that allows reservations.
 If you do not make reservations, be prepared to wait at least an hour or an hour and a half.

-@YvonLux is a marketing CEO and founder of VANT4GE, LLC who is also a social and beauty influencer, Yvon Lux and @YvonLuxFood.
+@YvonLux is a marketing CEO and founder of VANT4GE, LLC who is also a lifestyle influencer, luxury consumer and foodie, Yvon Lux and @YvonLuxFood.
 She is also a published blogger and editor for her Apple News channel.

 The young female founder has been featured in the Los Angeles Times, Orange County Register, Modern Luxury Magazine, and various other media outlets.
 Connect with her on Instagram and subscribe to her channel!